RefresherTowel/docs/catalyst/reference.md

   - Removes it from the global `CatalystModifierTracker` if present.
   - If `remove_from_stat` is `true` and `applied_stat` is a
-    `CatalystStatistic`, removes it from that stat’s `modifiers` array and marks the stat as altered.
+    `CatalystStatistic`, removes it from that stat's `modifiers` array and marks the stat as altered.
   - If `remove_from_stat` is `false`, the owning stat is left alone (useful when the stat is already in the middle of its own cleanup).